top of page

 Reduction of energy wastage and source of energy

-We have moved from the energy supplier Bulb, that claims to provide 100% renewable energy, to the energy provider ecotricity, that provides 100% renewable energy, of which 20% they generate themselves, and the rest is certified green energy they buy from other green generators or via the wholesale market.
+At our HQ we have moved from the energy supplier Bulb, that claims to provide 100% renewable energy, to the energy provider ecotricity, that provides 100% renewable energy, of which 15% they generate themselves, and the rest is certified green energy they buy from other green generators or via the wholesale market.

-For Event Cycle, through using ecotricity, we will avoid approximately 947.91 kg of CO2e a year.
+For Event Cycle, through using ecotricity, we will avoid approximately 1.86 t of CO2e a year.

 All our lighting fixtures are now LED.